LNXSeus/Advancely/README.md

 *More information can be found in the LICENSES.txt file.*

 *Lots of assistance was provided by Gemini 2.5 Pro.*
+*Massive thanks to Jannox78 for allowing me to use his MacBook Pro for testing.*
 *Minecraft item .png files downloaded from [Minecraft Asset Cloud](https://mcasset.cloud/1.0/) and block renders from the [Minecraft Wiki](https://www.minecraft.wiki) (downloaded by [Dogmaster](https://www.twitch.tv/thedogmaster28))* *Shoutout to [Oskar](https://github.com/Oskar3141) for providing me his project files (kAAmel) and Darwin Baker for